Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Tractable Reformulation of TSDR-MPC

 The separation problem is given by \eqref{eq_V_max}.
 For a fixed candidate $(\hat {\bar u}_k,\hat \gamma)$, the separation problem identifies a new scenario $\xi^\omega$ that most violates the current approximation via \eqref{eq_worstcase_disturbance} and the definition of $\xi_k$ in \eqref{eq_second_stage_constraints}, i.e,

 If $\xi^\omega\notin\Xi_k'$, we add it to the set of support points together with the associated optimal dual vertex ${\hat{\pi}}^{\omega}$.
 This generates a new cutting plane for the master problem.
-We summarize the procedure in Algorithm \ref{Algorithm: TSDR_MPC}.
+Algorithm \ref{Algorithm: TSDR_MPC} summarizes the procedure.

 \begin{theorem} Let Assumption \ref{assumption:ambiguity set} hold.
 Assume that $\text{rank}(\mathcal{O}_D)=n_w$, and $\mathcal U'$ is nonempty at every time step $k$, Algorithm \ref{Algorithm: TSDR_MPC} terminates after a finite number of iterations and returns an optimal solution $\bar u_k^*$ of the original TSDR‑MPC problem \eqref{eq_minmax_problem}.
 Moreover, all intermediate problems are feasible. \end{theorem}